MakeSchool-Tutorials/Sushi-Neko-CocosStudio-Cpp/P5-Polishing-Gameplay/content.md

 ##Animating the title

 First, let's set up our animation timeline.

+> [action]
 Click the *add animation* button to make one.
 It's the button highlighted in blue in the following image:
+>
 ![image](addAnimation.png)

 > [action]